xiaoxiae/videos/09-bathroom-tiles/SCRIPT.md

 # Intro
 Since the time of ancient Greeks, the best ideas were born in the bathroom -- just ask Archimedes.
 However, since laptops and moisture don't get along very well, we'll have to come up with another way of writing code.

-The solution: bathroom tiles.
+The solution: bathroom tiles!

 # Definitions
-We'll picture the wall as a rectangle of width $w$ and height $h$ that we want to entirely fill with square tiles of size $1$.
+We'll picture the bathroom wall as a rectangle of width $w$ and height $h$ that we want to entirely fill with square tiles of size $1$.
 Each tile will have 4 sides with some colors.

 For the tiling to make sense, we want the adjacent tiles' colors to match.
 We'll also make it so that each side of the wall has some color that again must match the tiles it's adjacent to.